danstoner/pandoc_samples/README.md

 xelatex seems to like "system fonts" such as TrueType (.ttf) or OpenType (.otf).
 The TeX Gyre fonts also worked.

 The following commands generate a list of the "friendly names" known by the system font manager.
-Using the **font name** rather than an individual **font filename** seems to work better (a "font" with bold and italic styles is frequently split into multiple separate font files in the filesystem):
+Using the **font name** rather than an individual **font filename** seems to work better (a "font" with bold and italic styles is frequently split into multiple separate font files in the filesystem).

-This command uses fc-list to generate a list of system fonts.
 I could not get fc-list to output only the font name, so the "cut" trims off the comma and everything after:
 ```
 $ fc-list : family | cut -f1 -d"," | sort
 Accanthis ADF Std